Bodrum or Antalya: Antalya vs Bodrum Breakdown

 • Pamukkale – stunning hot springs and travertine terraces

-Antalya
+Antalya Vs Bodrum

 Antalya Guide - Hidirlik Tower in Antalya, Turkey

-When answering the question ‘is Bodrum or Antalya better?’, you need to consider what you want from your Turquoise Coast holiday.
+When answering the question ‘Is Bodrum or Antalya better?’, you must consider what you want from your Turquoise Coast holiday.
 Antalya is much bigger than Bodrum.
-This is a proper city, home to more than 1 million people (remember that Bodrum only has a population of about 40,000).

-This huge coastal city is actually the largest international sea resort in Turkey.
-Situated roughly in the middle of the Turkish south coast, Antalya is one of the most popular tourist destinations in the entire Mediterranean.
+Situated roughly in the middle of the Turkish south coast, Antalya is one of Türkiye’s most visited tourist destinations and a major Mediterranean resort hub.
 Not surprisingly, there is a lot to see and do here.

-Attractions include stunning beaches, a wonderful waterfront and harbor, and a walled Old Town home to cobbled streets.
-Other absolute highlights are a visit to Antalya’s excellent museums—especially the Archaeology Museum is phenomenal—and ancient historic sites, including Hadrian’s Gate, the Hidirlik Tower, the Clock Tower, and the nearby Aspendos Theater, one of the world’s largest intact Roman amphitheaters.
+Other absolute highlights are a visit to Antalya’s excellent museums—especially the Archaeology Museum is phenomenal—and ancient historic sites, including Hadrian’s Gate, the Hidirlik Tower, the Clock Tower, and the nearby Aspendos Theatre, one of the best-preserved Roman theatres in the world.

 Antalya is also known for its beautiful waterfalls, notably the Düden, Manavgat, and Kurşunlu waterfalls, and numerous wonderful urban parks and green spaces.
 The region’s also home to a couple of spectacular national parks.